Coming Together: 7 Reasons Live Music is So Important

 Live Music Touches The Heart & Soul

-A lot of children don’t have many opportunities to see live music, if they have any at all.
-With so much access to pre-recorded, digital music literally at our fingertips, we often neglect the importance of attending live events.
-But watching musicians actually perform live can touch the soul and fire the imagination in ways that recorded music simply cannot.
-It connects the performers with the audience in a deeply intimate and powerful way that can’t be replicated through an iPod.
+Many children don’t have many opportunities to see live music, if they have any at all.
+With so much access to pre-recorded, digital music at our fingertips, we often neglect the importance of attending live events.
+But watching musicians perform live can touch the soul and fire the imagination in ways that recorded music simply cannot.
+It connects the performers with the audience in a profoundly intimate and powerful way that can’t be replicated through an iPod.

 Live Music is a Motivator

 For young and old alike, going to see live music can be incredibly inspiring and motivating!
 It makes us want to go home and pick up that old, dusty guitar!
 And this experience is even stronger in active music students.
-We want them to leave a concert feeling like what they want to do most in the world right now is go home, break out their instrument, and start practicing.
-And if they keep up the hard work, and practice every day, they might just be able to play like their favourite performers!
+We want them to leave a concert feeling like what they want to do most in the world is go home and start practicing.
+And if they keep up the hard work and practice every day, they’ll play like their favourite performers!

 Diverse Experiences

 One of the most amazing things about community events that feature live music is the opportunity for a diverse performance.
-Through these kinds of recitals, the audience, and especially young music students, can be exposed to a wide range of music they might not otherwise hear in their daily lives.
-The world of music is massive, with more variety than can ever be performed in a whole lifetime, but live music can give you just a flavour of everything that there is to offer.
+Through these kinds of recitals, the audience, and especially young music students, can be exposed to a wide range of music they might not otherwise hear.
+The world of music is massive, with more variety than can ever be performed in a lifetime, but live music can give you just a flavour of everything there is to offer.

 And what’s more, every performance is unique; even if you’ve heard the same piece before, each performer gives the music their own interpretation and flair.
 Students can learn a lot from hearing different versions of the same song.